asterics/FABI/README.md

 * **DIY Building Guide - "all-selfmade"**: guide for creating a FABI device with a bare microcontroller and without the provided 3d-printed enclosures.\
 See [DIY Building Guide](https://github.com/asterics/FABI/blob/master/Documentation/ConstructionManual/SelfmadeBox/FABI_Construction_SelfmadeBox.pdf)

-## Installing the Software
+## Building and Installing the Firmware

-The FABI system consists of a firmware part which runs on the [Arduino Pro Micro](https://www.sparkfun.com/products/12640) microcontroller, and a GUI with runs on a PC.
-The firmware can be built and uploaded to the microcontroller using a recent version of the [Arduino IDE](https://www.arduino.cc/en/software).
+The FABI system consists of a firmware part which runs on the [Arduino Pro Micro](https://www.sparkfun.com/products/12640) microcontroller.
+The firmware can be updated / uploaded directly from the [Configuration Manager](https://fabi.asterics.eu/).
+Alternatively, you can build and upload the fimware using a recent version of the [Arduino IDE](https://www.arduino.cc/en/software).
 Besides the Arduino framework, the following libraries are used und must be installed before the firmware can be compiled:

 * [Light_WS2812 Neopixel library by cpldcpu](https://github.com/cpldcpu/light_ws2812)